 If it’s the WordPress password, that’s hashed.
 How that’s done is up to WordPress, but they are using a hash.
 If your user group leader has installed a plugin that stores usernames and passwords for something then it’s up to how that plugin was developed.
 You’d have to check with your user group leader, or the plugin’s developer (no we won’t look in the database to find out for you, see the first item above).

 Can user group leaders install their own plugins and themes?

 Yes.
-They are mostly security related.
+They are mostly security-related.
 We have one to log out IP addresses that repeatedly cause problems logging in which is enabled on all sites.
-As is Akismet (SPAM protection), JetPack (stats), the ability to login with your username or email address (very handy), and SMTP (which configures SMTP to work in Azure).
+As is Akismet (SPAM protection), JetPack (stats), the ability to login with your username or email address (very handy), and SendGrid for sending emails in Azure.
 That’s it.
-There’s a bunch of plugins which are already installed which are available to the user group leaders as they configure their sites for whatever they’d like to use.
+There’s a bunch of plugins that are already installed which are available to the user group leaders as they configure their sites for whatever they’d like to use.
 If what they want isn’t installed they can request that it be installed and we’ll be happy to do it.

 What’s the infrastructure behind the sites?